wandeber/agnese/README.md

 - [x] JSONC optional support.
 - [ ] YAML optional support.
 - [ ] Use of custom functions to preprocess values before assign them.
-- [ ] Conditional value.
+- [ ] Conditional values.

-> *Quara is a simple JS interpreted language that will be available soon as a separate module.
+> *Quara is a simple JavaScript interpreted language that will be available soon as a separate module.

 ## Installation